rob-blackbourn/jetblack-options/README.md

 Contributions are welcome!

 The goals of the project are centred on clarity and accuracy, so optimisations or integrations are not useful.

 Valuable contributions include:

 * More tests.
 Note that tests are code too, and have to be maintained.
 We should aim for the smallest complete set possible.
 Requests to delete are as relevant as those to add.
 * More implementations.
-Pricing models should come with tests, and a numerical bumping framework (where there are no closed form solutions).
+Pricing models should come with tests, and a numerical bumping framework.